leehwasu96/Cheongju-University/README.md

 # SLAM & Navigation practice command

-Please note that this practice was conducted in an Ubuntu 20.04 LTS<br> and ROS 1 Noetic environment.
+Please note that this practice was conducted in an<br> Ubuntu 20.04 LTS and ROS 1 Noetic environment.

 To set up the project, follow these steps: